Saturday, August 7, 2021

 "John 3:3,5 – unless we are “born again” of water and Spirit in baptism, we cannot enter into the kingdom of God.
 The Greek word for the phrase “born again” is “anothen” which literally means “begotten from above.”
 See, for example, John 3:31 where “anothen” is so used.
 Baptism brings about salvation, not just a symbolism of our salvation."

-The motif of being washed spiritually was something known to the Qumran Community.
+The motif of being washed spiritually was known to the Qumran Community.
 Consider the following excerpt cited by Alex Deasley, The Shape of Qumran Theology, p.
 232:

 "By the spirit of holiness which links him with his truth he is cleansed of all his sins.
 And by the spirit of uprightness and humility his sin is atoned.
 And by the compliance of his soul with all the laws of God his flesh is cleansed by being sprinkled with cleansing waters and being made holy with the waters of repentance.
 May he, then, steady his steps in order to walk with perfection on all the paths of God."
 (IQS III 7b-10a)